 Just as the 2006 off-season began, however, tragedy struck the young man’s life in the form of a reckless, out-of-control driver who struck Summers with such force that even after 170 sessions of physical therapy he still could no regain the ability to walk or utilize his lower body.
 The driver never stopped to help, never turned himself and never was found.
 His role in Summers’ tale was simply to run him over and drive away.

 Many victims would have given up on the idea of ever walking again.
 Summers has gone through hundreds of therapy sessions, many surgeries and every emotion imaginable.
-It wasn’t until his doctor, a specialist from the University of California, stepped in with a new, groundbreaking device he hoped would allow Summers to walk again.
+It wasn’t until his doctor, from the University of California, stepped in with a new, groundbreaking device he hoped would allow Summers to walk again.
 And he was right.

 Summers is now standing on his own two feet thanks to the implantation of a device within his spinal column which has allowed him to regain much control of all he lost in the 2006 tragedy.
 Admitting to feelings of shame and embarrassment over his previous condition, Summers can move his toes, ankles, hips and walk on a treadmill.